Feliks151450/Hackintosh-for-HP-zbook-studio-G5/README.md

  2. HDMI port (wired to NVIDIA, thus it's dead)
  3. Cardreader (sadly PCI and not USB, can't find drivers)
  4. Thunderbolt (got no devices to test, but hotplug is not patched yet)
+# Notice
+you need to set graphics in bios to UMA graphic, or the brightness controls and sleep can work well